lsst/obs_lsst/doc/lsst.obs.lsst/testing.rst

    compress with gzip.
 Do not use a ``.gz`` extension as we still need the template strings to work to be able to locate the file.
 This file or files should be added to the test butler repository in ``data/input``.
-Create ``data/input/fooCam/``, if required, into that directory add a file ``_mapper`` with contents ``lsst.obs.lsst.fooCam.FooCamMapper`` and then
+Create directory ``data/input/fooCam``, if required, and into that directory add a file ``_mapper`` with contents ``lsst.obs.lsst.fooCam.FooCamMapper`` and then
    run: